 The highest level of security for enterprise and consumer IoT

-With every new application of the Internet of Things (IoT), device manufacturers and other IoT companies are expected to deliver new and innovative services with better, faster, and sleeker features.
+With every new application of the IoT, device manufacturers and other IoT companies are expected to deliver new and innovative services with better, faster, and sleeker features.
 And, does it need to be repeated?
 At the same time, increasingly complex security requirements need to be met.
-IoT is becoming more present in our daily lives.
+The Internet of Things is becoming more present in our daily lives.
 New applications and developments such as smart cities, autonomous cars, Industrial IoT, and products as a service (PaaS) capture our attention today.
 Everywhere, sensors and remote-controlled systems are becoming standard.
 Ensuring the security of the data being transferred back and forth is essential, even business critical.
 All of this is apparent.
 But the demands on IoT are often inherently contradictory.

 IoT Security Suite for all enterprise use cases